bioinfo-pf-curie/geniac/docs/install.rst

 * ``make build_config_files``

-The configuration files will be generated in:
+The configuration files will be generated in ``build/workDir/results/conf``.

-* Recipes will be generated in ``build/workDir/results/conf``.

 .. _install-target-containers: